-1) For example in our Compounds the HPLC Column is actually used to detect (specific lab) column, we want to see the number of times C8 compounds, is repeated.
+1) For example in our Compounds the HPLC Column is actually used to detect (specific lab) column, we want to see the number of times C8 compounds, are repeated.

-2) We will make a copy of our OriginalDataset sheet and work in this copy.
+2) We will make a copy of our OriginalDataset sheet and work on this copy.
 In a cell in the sheet, we enter the formula:

 3) We get 18 results returned.

 We can then use the EXACT function, in conjunction with conditional formatting in order to show us where exactly these values in the column are occurring.